psychemedia/sin-eater-resources/resources/TIMES_the-times.md

 The Sin-Eater.
 Author: E. SIDNEY HARTLAND

-THE SIN-EATER,TO THE EDITOR OF THE TIMES.
+THE SIN-EATER, TO THE EDITOR OF THE TIMES.

 Sir,